Ruben1729/rusty_wire/README.md

 The simulation will start, and you can interact with it using the provided keyboard controls.

 ### Future Plans
-I'm happy with the current state of the project.
-I have started implementing a search bar and clusters of cells but will not be finishing the feature anytime soon.
+I'm happy with the current state of the project, although I would like to eventually add the brushes for other logic .

 ### References
 - [WireWorld - Wikipedia](https://en.wikipedia.org/wiki/Wireworld)